yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

 std::unique_ptr<VertexPositionGeometry> positionGeometry;
 std::tie<mesh, positionGeometry> = loadMesh("spot.obj");

-// For the sake of the example, bind to an interface that offers
+// For the sake of the example, use an interface type that offers
 // only the quantities which we will actually use below.
 IntrinsicGeometry& geometry = *positionGeometry;